vihao1802/g-scores-project/README.md

 - The conversion of raw data from csv file into the database
 - Check score from registration number input
-- View Statistics of the number of students with scores in the 4 levels by subjects with charts
+- View statistics of the number of students with scores in 4 levels by subjects with charts
+- View top #1 students of group A including (math, physics, chemistry) statistically
+- View number of student participate in the exam
 - List top 10,20, and 30 students of group A including (math, physics, chemistry)
 - Responsive design (look good on all devices: desktops, tablets & mobile phones)
-- Setup project use Docker
+- Setup project use Docker and Docker Compose
-- Deploy the application to go live (using netlify and render)
+- Deploy the application to go live (using Netlify and Render)

+## Screenshots

+- I have taken screenshots of the application.
+You can find them in the [SCREENSHOTS.md](SCREENSHOTS.md) file.

 ## Live Demo

 - Frontend: https://g-scores-frontend.netlify.app/
 - Backend API: https://g-scores-project.onrender.com
-- Database: host on render
+- Database: host on Render PostgreSQL

-(Render Free Plan so may slow response time)
+(⚠️ Using Render Free Plan so it may cause slow response time)

 ## Tech Stack